 - 1. Withhold, impede, or confound information necessary for the Board's informed accomplishment of its job.
 The CEO will not: - A. Neglect to submit monitoring reports (including the CEO's policy interpretations, as well as compliance data) required by the Board (see Monitoring CEO Performance policy in Board-Management Delegation) in a timely, accurate, and understandable fashion. - B. Allow the Board to be unaware of any actual or anticipated noncompliance with any Ends or Management Parameters policy, regardless of the monitoring schedule set forth by the Board. - C. Let the Board be without objective background/decision information it periodically requests, or unaware of relevant trends or incidental information (e.g., anticipated adverse media coverage, threatened or pending lawsuits, or material external and internal/organizational changes).
-Notification of planned internal changes is to be provided in advance, when feasible. - D. Let the Board be unaware of any Board or Board member actions that, in the CEO's opinion, are not consistent with the Board's own policies on Governance Process and Board-Management Delegation, particularly in the case of Board or Board member behavior that is detrimental to the work relationship between the Board and the CEO. - E. Present information in unnecessarily complex or lengthy form or without differentiating among three types of written communications: 1) monitoring, 2) decision preparation or "action item"; and 3) incidental/FYI. - 2.
-Allow the Board to be without reasonable logistical and administrative support. - The CEO will not deal with the Board in a way that favors or privileges certain Board members over others except when: - i.
-Fulfilling individual requests for information, or - ii.
+Notification of planned internal changes is to be provided in advance, when feasible. - D. Let the Board be unaware of any Board or Board member actions that, in the CEO's opinion, are not consistent with the Board's own policies on Governance Process and Board-Management Delegation, particularly in the case of Board or Board member behavior that is detrimental to the work relationship between the Board and the CEO. - E. Present information in unnecessarily complex or lengthy form.

+2. Allow the Board to be without reasonable logistical and administrative support.

+3. The CEO will not deal with the Board in a way that favors or privileges certain Board members over others except when:

+- a.
+Fulfilling individual requests for information, or - b.
 Responding to officers or committees duly charged by the Board.